mvolkmann/blog/src/htmx.md

 Carson Gross describes HATEOAS systems as follows:
 "Given an entry point into the system, the rest of the system can be accessed simply by inspecting the hypermedia."

-HTMX simplifies state management because all the state is in one place, on the server.

 ## Client-side Processing